Carrie Mae Weems: 2000–present

 The Armstrong Triptych (from The Hampton Project) (2000) at the Walter E. Washington Convention Center in Washington, DC in 2022.

 Weems remains active in the art world with her recent photographic project such as Louisiana Project (2003), Roaming (2006), Museums (2006), Constructing History (2008), African Jewels (2009), Mandingo (2010), Slow Fade to Black (2010), Equivalents (2012), Blue Notes (2014–2015) and the expanded bodies of works including installation, mixed media, and video project.
 Her recent project, Grace Notes: Reflections for Now, is a multimedia performance that explores "the role of grace in the pursuit of democracy."
 Her recent work Slow Fade to Black (2010) explores the lost image and memory of African-American female entertainers, including singers, dancers, and actresses, in the twentieth century by playing on the idea of cinematic fade.
 The freeze frame of a camera lens makes it impossible for us to tell whether or not those images are fading in or fading outs.
 The series of photos features a number of prominent female African-American artists from the last century, such as Marian Anderson and Billie Holiday, who faded out of our collective memory.
 The blurred images of the artists serves as metaphor of the on-going struggle for African-American entertainers to remain visible and relevant.
 In 2023 Weems became the first black woman to win the Hasselblad Award.

+In September 2026, she guest-edited Wallpaper*’s October 2026 issue, exploring themes of race, memory and representation that have been central to her influential artistic career.

 Commissions

 For the season 2020/2021 at the Vienna State Opera Weems designed the large-scale picture (176 sqm) Queen B (Mary J. Blige) as part of the exhibition series Safety Curtain, conceived by museum in progress.

 In 2024, Bottega Veneta commissioned Weems to create an ad campaign that starred the rapper A$AP Rocky and his sons.

+On February 6, 2026, the Obama Foundation announced that it had commissioned Weems to create a work for the Obama Presidential Center.
+Weems’s work will be a photographic collage The Cool Blue Wind that will be accompanied by original music.